 It is safe to eat sweet potatoes with black spots on the skin.
 The black areas are superficial and are caused by bruising.

 While these bruised spots are safe to eat, many people prefer to cut them off if they’ll cook the sweet potato with the skin on.
-If you plan to peel the sweet potato, you will notice that the black spots don’t reach into the flesh.
+If you plan to peel it, you will notice that the black spots don’t reach into the flesh.

-The black spots on the skin of the sweet potato can also be caused by mold (source: ehow).
-Mold is a deeper black and seeps into the flesh of the potato.
-You can cut the mold out before cooking the potato, but if you forget to do it or didn’t notice the black spot until it’s cooked, simply cut it out of the cooked sweet potato.
+The black spots on the skin of the sweet potato can also be caused by mold growth (source: ehow).
+Mold is deeper black in color and seeps into the flesh of the potato.
+You can cut the mold spots out before cooking the potato, but if you forget to do it or didn’t notice the black spot until it’s cooked, simply cut it out of the cooked potato.

 Black Spots After Peeling a Sweet Potato

 You might notice black spots on the flesh of your sweet potato after it’s been peeled.
-These spots are likely also caused by bruising, either because the potato was handled roughly or simply because the sweet potatoes were stored on top of each other.
+These spots are likely also caused by bruising, either because the potato was handled roughly or simply because the potatoes in storage are on top of each other.

 You’ll know if it is a bruise if it’s lighter in color and stays on the surface.
 Black spots are also caused when the flesh is exposed to air.
 You can cut off the black spots, but they are safe to eat.

-Darker black spots that spread deeper into the flesh of the sweet potato are usually caused by mold or bacteria and must be cut out before cooking.
+Darker black spots that spread deeper into the flesh of the sweet potato are usually caused by the presence of mold or bacteria and must be cut out before the cooking process.

 Black Spots in a Cooked Sweet Potato

-The black spots that develop after the sweet potatoes have been cooked are usually light and patchy.
+The black spots that develop after they have been cooked are usually light and patchy.
 While they may not look very appealing, they are entirely natural and safe to eat.

 You only need to be concerned when the sweet potato with black spots changes consistency.
-When the potato goes from firm to soft and mushy, it has gone bad and must be discarded.
+When the potato goes from firm to soft and mushy texture, it has gone bad and must be discarded.

-Also, pay attention to how the sweet potato smells.
-A potato with black spots from oxidation or bruising will still smell good, but it’s best to toss it out if it has an off-odor.
+Also, pay attention to how it smells.
+A potato with black spots from oxidation or bruising will still smell good, but it’s best to toss it out if it has an unpleasant odor.